 RAID disk reading

 Many disks are now being sold as a RAID (Redundant Array or Inexpensive Disks).
 These may be standalone, or as a NAS system.
-CnW has a new option to allow these disks to be read.
+CnW has an option to allow these disks to be read.
+Up to 12 disks in a RAID can be supported, and they can be a mixture of physical disks, or disk inage files.

 A RAID was typically designed for security, a disk drive (or in some cases) multiple drives could fail, and all data would be readable.
 However, RAID-0 does exist that offers no security at all, and can often be argued makes loss of data twice as likely.